morriscox/Rules-of-Tech-Support/Rules of Tech Support - users will.md

 #### Rule W8 - Users will forget their password (and often their username), even if it's their own name and written down next to them.

 #### Rule W9 - If a document fails to print, users will keep trying just to make sure it prints.
-(Same as *Rule 30C*.)
+See *Rule 30C*.

 **Rule W9A** - The true importance of the documents they are trying to print will be inversely proportional to the fit they are throwing.
-(Same as *Rule 30C*.)
+See *Rule 30C*.

 #### Rule W10 - Users will store important documents where they shouldn't.
 The Recycle Bin, the Trash folder, the Deleted Items folders...